jlevy/og-equity-compensation/README.md

 ### 83(b) elections

+Okay, this is not a fun one.
+As a few cursory Google searches will indicate, a lot of people try to explain it, and it’s usually still pretty opaque after reading one of these blog posts.
+But if you’ve made it this far, some of this should be easier to follow.

 - Generally, restricted stock is taxed as ordinary income [*when it vests*](http://www.investopedia.com/articles/tax/09/restricted-stock-tax.asp?performancelayout=true).
   If the stock is in a startup with low value, this may not result in a high tax.